+The course is studied and assessed entirely in English so students do not require a knowledge of Ancient Languages such as Latin or Ancient Greek.
 This course is multidisciplinary and provides students with a good range of skills required for university study.
 Students will study a mix of Greek and Roman texts and encounter aspects Graeco-Roman history and culture which have played such a foundational role in many modern societies.
-The course is studied and assessed entirely in English so students do not require a knowledge of Ancient Languages such as Latin or Ancient Greek.

 For the A Level: We will study both Homer's Odyssey and Virgil's Aeneid, two of the foundational works of Western literature.
 We will read these together and examine prevalent themes, points of interest and points of comparison between the two texts.
 In addition to this, we will study the Greek theatre module where we will be analysing the role of Greek theatre on Athenian society and study three of the most famous Greek plays: Oedipus Rex, the Bacchae and the Frogs.
-Our final module will be on the Politics of the Late Roman Republic.
-We will study a lot of the characters that played a major role in this period and assess their impact on the eventual collapse of the Republic, where our study ends.
+Our final module will be on Love and Relationships in the ancient world.
+We will study both Greek and Roman attitudes to gender, love and relationships between different types of people.
+In addition, we will study both Roman and Greek love poetry including Sappho and Ovid; analysing their importance as piece of literature in their own right but also their contribution to our understanding of ancient love and relationships.

 For the AS: Students will study Homer's Odyssey and Greek Theatre if they opt to complete an AS.
 Teaching time will be split between the three modules, covering the Odyssey and the Greek Theatre module in Year 12 and the Aeneid and Politics of the Late Republic in Year 13.

 Classical Civilisation is a useful qualification for those interested in the study of Classics, Ancient History, Classical Civilisation, Law, History and a variety of other degree programmes.
 Classical Civilisation provides students with a range of skills desirable to university course and employers these include: analysis, constructing an argument, debate, extended writing and the ability to think critically.
 A Classics degree has a high rate of employment success and is popular with employers because it develops skills of independent, critical thinking, analysis and evaluation, and communication.
 The career opportunities are very wide but could include: academic or other fields of research, the legal profession, journalism, business and management.
-More Information from OCR on why you might take Classical Civilisation can be found at:
+More Information from OCR on why you might take Classical Civilisation can be found at: https://ocr.org.uk/lmages/309124-why-study-a-level-classical-civilisation-.pdf

-https://ocr.org.uk/Images/309124-why-study-a-level-classical-civilisation-.pdf